aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-gridweb/_index.md

 {{% /alert %}}

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-gridweb-EnablingDoubleClickEvents-EnablingDoubleClickEvents.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-gridweb-EnablingDoubleClickEvents-EnablingDoubleClickEvents.jsp" >}}

 Once double-click events are enabled, it is possible to create event handlers for any double-click events.
 These event handlers perform specific tasks when a given double-click event is fired.